Arts and College Preparatory Academy

-The Arts & College Preparatory Academy, or ACPA, is a tuition-free, public, charter high school located on the east side of Columbus, Ohio, United States, serving students in grades 7–12.
+The Arts and College Preparatory Academy (ACPA) is a tuition-free, public, charter high school in Columbus, Ohio, United States.

+The school serves students in grades 7–12.
 It was founded in 2002.
 It is a model charter school combining academics and interdisciplinary arts instruction.
 The school has a population of 480 students with wait lists in each grade.
 Fifty-five percent (55%) of ACPA students come from families living below the federal poverty line.
 The 480 students are served by 27 full-time faculty and 14 supporting staff.
 ACPA is administrated by a superintendent, principal, and vice principal.